Taco Bell

 When was Taco Bell last inspected?

-The most recent health inspection at Taco Bell on file is from Sep 3, 2025.
-The public record contains four inspections in total.
+The most recent health inspection at Taco Bell on file is from May 4, 2026.
+The public record contains five inspections in total.

 What is the most common violation at Taco Bell?

-Across the inspection record, non-food contact surface or equipment made of unacceptable material has been cited three times, more than any other issue at Taco Bell.
+Across the inspection record, “non-food contact surface or equipment made of unacceptable material” has been cited four times, more than any other issue at Taco Bell.

 Has Taco Bell's inspection record improved over time?

 Results have been roughly steady.
-Recent inspections at Taco Bell have produced about the same number of violations as earlier ones, holding around two per visit.
+Inspections at Taco Bell have averaged around two violations per visit across the recent record.

 What does a low risk rating mean?